bangadmadhav/ros2-arduino-joystick-teleop/README.md

 - Configured `ros2_control` with `JointGroupVelocityController` via `controller.yaml`
 - Integrated the full pipeline from physical joystick input to simulated robot motion

-> *Robot URDF and mesh files are based on course learning material and are included for completeness.*
+> *Robot mesh files is not designed by me rather used only for reference.*

 ---